MichaelDemidov/Firebird-Auto-Updater/README.md

 Source Code
 -----------

-The source code initially was written in Free Pascal then translated to NSIS because some antiviruses (for example, Microsoft Defender) assumed that the compiled exe file is a Trojan software.
+The source code initially was written in Free Pascal then translated to NSIS because some antiviruses (for example, Microsoft Defender) assumed that the compiled exe file is a Trojan software — they [sometimes continue to do this](#antivirus-issues), but less often.
 And also because NSIS is still better suited for creating installers, of course.

 ### Requirements